arulami/Calabash-android/Zenly-app/README.md

 $ calabash-android run ADB_DEVICE_ARGS=<serial_No> Zenly\ Locator\ Realtime\ GPS_v1.1.91_apkpure.com.apk --tags @location_sharing
 ```

+   *Note: I have controlled installtion of apps using @reinstall, So please run as an initial set up to configure email and Zenly
+   Don't run with other tags*

 ###Trouble shooting

    please refer following link to run calabash android if you get error for keystore